Kingxukai/linux/Documentation/driver-api/cxl/theory-of-operation.rst

       ]
     }

-...which queries the CXL topology to ask "given CXL Memory Expander with a kernel device name of 'mem3' which platform level decode ranges may this device participate".
+...which queries the woke CXL topology to ask "given CXL Memory Expander with a kernel device name of 'mem3' which platform level decode ranges may this device participate".
 A given expander can participate in multiple CXL.mem interleave sets simultaneously depending on how many decoder resources it has.
 In this